Shelby Mustang: 2015–2016 Shelby GT

 Shelby American launched the 2015 Shelby GT in 2015.
 It is a package available for the 2015 Ford Mustang GT and is available with either manual or automatic transmissions.

 According to Shelby American, the upgrades for the 2015 Shelby GT include a more aggressive style with carbon fiber enhancements: hood, rockers, splitters, spoiler and diffuser.
 Shelby GT also features cold air intakes, custom 20" WELD Venice wheels with high-grip Michelin tires, Ford Performance supercharger, Wilwood brakes, adjustable rear control arms, dash-mounted 3-gauge pod for track boost, fuel and oil pressure, race seats, roll cage and harness.

 Shelby GT Ecoboost

-The Shelby Ecoboost is a Shelby GT package for Ford Mustang Ecoboost launched in 2015.
-The package is available in North America.
+The Shelby GT350-Ecoboost is a Shelby GT package for Ford Mustang Ecoboost launched in 2015.
+The package is available in only in the United States.

 The GT EcoBoost's exterior changes are extensive.
 Many of the upgrades are the same as the ones found on packages offered on Ford Mustang GT.
 This includes the extensive use of carbon fiber, notable in the front splitter, hood, rear spoiler and rocker panel.

-The Shelby Ecoboost includes a Ford Performance handling pack upgraded suspension.
-Like the manual and automatic transmission V8 version, the EcoBoost version of the car is far more than stripes and a badge.
+The Shelby GT Ecoboost includes a Ford Performance handling pack upgraded suspension.
+Like the manual and automatic transmission V8 version, the GT-EcoBoost version of the car is far more than stripes and a badge.
 The car was refined with a Ford Performance handling pack upgrade, engine tune and a throatier Ford Performance exhaust.
 The result is over 335 hp on 91 octane fuel and significantly better handling.